rht-labs/lodestar-frontend/README.md

 An example `config.json` can be seen in the public folder in `config/config.example.json`.

+The variables tracked in config/config.json are:
+  * baseUrl(string) - url of the frontend app
+  * clientId (string) - app ide
+  * authBaseUrl (string) - uri for sso
+  * backendUrl (string) - uri for apis apis
+  * disableLaunch (boolean) - toggle launch functionality

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).